A short story of Asbestos. For more information use extended search.

 Image of Asbestos

 But only at the end of the XIX century asbestos started to be mined for sale, which was widely reported.
 At that time, press started to inform on the use of asbestos during the ancient times.
 According to the article of “The Chester Daily Times” from September 26, 1879, “the guests were surprised to see such page enter, and, bowing, gave his royal master a tray, on which was sloppily folded a dirty white tablecloth.
 Charlemagne, who wasn’t surprised at all, threw it into a fire, obviously prepared in advance… A few minutes later, the king took it from the furnace, and it was completely intact.”
 They say that the tablecloth was made out of asbestos.
 It is necessary to be careful and take security measures when working with asbestos.
-If you’ve got asbestos intoxication, in that pharmacy you can purchase a variety of drugs for the treatment and health improvement.
+If you’ve got asbestos intoxication, in the pharmacy Melbourne Chemist you can purchase a variety of drugs for the treatment and health improvement.

 At the beginning of the XX century, asbestos was extensively used in domestic production.
 The landlords have the right to use asbestos to increase safety and enhance the appearance of their homes.
 In 1911, The Colorado Springs Gazette called asbestos “The source of safety and luxury”.